Azure/azure-powershell/src/Sql/Sql/help/Update-AzSqlDatabaseLongTermRetentionBackup.md

 ```

 ### -OperationMode
-The name of the resource group.
+The target operation mode of the backup.

 ```yaml
 Type: System.String